cascadet/AfricaUrbanPop/README.md

 -ESRI Inc. Gridded Population of the World 2016 -LandScan 2015

-For the final data as shape files, see XXX directory in the repo.
+For the final data as shape and csv files, see ERL_Data directory in the repo and the README.txt file included.
+Also included is the manually buffered Africa shape file to clip rasters.

 The code may be buggy as I am slowly cleaning it.
 I will add file structure and data explainers in the next few weeks.
 Please ping me with any questions.